 I have the beginnings of heartburn and a headache.
 But I’m not sick.

 I’m about to click “open” on the computer folder marked 6500.
-It looks pretty harmless - it’s just the files we exported years ago from our ancient Power PC.
+It looks pretty harmless - it’s only the files we exported years ago from our ancient Power PC.
 But I know what’s in there.

 When it opens, I stare at the screen and put my hands in my lap for a few minutes.
 There it is - what I was looking for.
 I click on the folder marked BOOK.
+It’s the memoir I started years ago and dropped several years later.
+I couldn’t finish it.

 I shake so uncontrollably now it hurts my shoulders.

-These are the files I see:
+These are the files that catch my eye:

 Chapter 3: Matt’s early years